atet/unity/README.md

 [![.img/step02b.png](.img/step02b.png)](#nolink)

-* After you project is created, you will be presented with the working environment
+* After your project is created, you will be presented with the working environment
 * **Don't worry about all the different windowpanes and menu options for now, just follow along with the instructions**

 [![.img/step02c.png](.img/step02c.png)](#nolink)